GracesGames/Roguelike2DKit/docs/documentation.md

 __HUD__

 The BP_HUD is the in-game user interface and shows the player the current health / maximum health, bombs, keys, and amount of rooms cleared.
-It also defines the game over screen with the high score, current score, enemies killed, rooms cleared and an option to return to the main menu.
+It also defines the game over screen with the high score, current score, enemies killed, rooms cleared and an option to start a new game or return to the main menu.
-The pause menu user interface is also integrated in the HUD and allows the player to continue the game and return to the main menu.
+The pause menu user interface is also integrated in the HUD and allows the player to continue the game, start a new game and return to the main menu.

 __Main Menu__